agrommek/YaRB/README.md

 Add the line `#include <yarb.h>` somwhere at the top of your Arduino sketch (or your .cpp file on other platforms).

-The followng table summarized the usage of the YaRB class:
+The following table summarized the usage of the YaRB interface:

 |Method | Short description |